 Etymology

-The word “misery” comes from the Middle English miserie, meaning “wretchedness, distress,” which traces back to the Old French miserie and from Latin miseria, meaning “wretchedness, unhappiness, misery,” from miser, meaning “wretched” or “unhappy.”
-It captures the enduring idea of profound suffering or sorrow.
+The word “misery” comes from Middle English miserie, meaning “wretchedness, distress,” which traces back to Old French miserie and to Latin miseria, meaning “wretchedness, unhappiness, misery,” from miser, meaning “wretched” or “unhappy.”
+The term has long carried the idea of enduring, deeply felt sorrow or hardship, which is why it still reads as strongly negative today.

 Example Sentences